-Have you ever wondered what the small words, 이/가, 은/는, or 을/를 in the Korean language mean?
+Have you ever wondered about the small words, 이/가, 은/는, or 을/를 in the Korean language?
 They are particles that mark a subject, topic, or object in a sentence.
 In this post, we will explore the subject markers, 이 and 가 in Korean.

 For examples, the particle “off” from the phrasal verb “call off (cancel)” has little or no meaning by itself: A particle’s function is to express a grammatical relationship with other words or phrases.
 It needs to be associated with other words to bestow meaning.
 Korean language also has particles that serve grammatical functions in sentences.
 Today, we will explore how to use Korean subject markers, 이 and 가.
 They are attached to nouns and indicate which nouns are the subjects of the verbs, which describe an action or a state of being.
 You add 가 to a noun when the noun ends in a vowel, and 이 to a noun when the noun ends in a consonant.

 ♣ Noun ending in a Vowel + 가